-Trump claims $50 billion SoftBank investment due to his election win
+SoftBank's Son pledges $50 billion, Foxconn eyes U.S. expansion as Trump woos Asian firms

+NEW YORK Two of Asia's biggest technology companies said they were looking to expand investment in the United States, as President-elect Donald Trump pushes to bring manufacturing and jobs back home.

+Billionaire businessman Masayoshi Son, also the head of Japan's SoftBank Group Corp (9984.T), pledged a $50 billion investment in the United States, and Apple Inc (AAPL.O) supplier Foxconn said it was in preliminary discussions to expand its U.S. operations.

-NEW YORK Billionaire business tycoon Masayoshi Son said on Tuesday he would invest $50 billion in the United States and create 50,000 new jobs, a move President-elect Donald Trump claimed was a direct result of his election win.
+Son said on Tuesday, after meeting Trump, his investment would create 50,000 new jobs, a move the U.S. President-elect claimed was a direct result of his election win.

-The investment revived speculation that U.S. telecoms giant Sprint Corp (S.N), 82-percent-owned by Son's SoftBank Group Corp (9984.T), might rekindle merger talks with T-Mobile US Inc (TMUS.O) that died under pressure from U.S. regulators.
+The investment pledge revived speculation that U.S. telecoms giant Sprint Corp (S.N), 82 percent owned by SoftBank, might rekindle merger talks with T-Mobile US Inc (TMUS.O) that died under pressure from U.S. regulators.

-The lack of details on investment timetable also prompted doubts whether the promise of money and jobs will be met, as Sprint is slashing staff numbers to cut more than $2 billion in costs this year.
+The lack of details on the investment timetable also prompted doubts on whether the promise of money and jobs will be met, as Sprint is slashing staff numbers to cut more than $2 billion in costs this fiscal year.

-Trump's moves since the election to engage with individual companies, while turning his back on broader, years-in-the-works trade deals, show that the President-elect is leaning on the deal-making skills he honed in the boardroom.
+Trump's moves since the election to engage with individual companies, while turning his back on broader, years-in-the-works trade deals, show that he is leaning on the deal-making skills he honed in the boardroom.

 Trump campaigned against the over-regulation of business and is expected to be more open to mergers than President Barack Obama.

-The investment, announced jointly by Trump and Son in the lobby of Trump Tower in Manhattan, would come from the $100 billion investment fund the head of Softbank is setting up with Saudi Arabia’s sovereign-wealth fund and other potential partners, according to the Wall Street Journal.
+The $50 billion investment, announced jointly by Trump and Son in the lobby of the Trump Tower in Manhattan, would come from the $100 billion tech investment fund the head of SoftBank is setting up with Saudi Arabia’s sovereign-wealth fund and other potential partners, according to the Wall Street Journal.

 "Ladies and gentlemen, this is Masa from SoftBank of Japan, and he’s just agreed to invest $50 billion in the United States and 50,000 jobs," Trump said.